docker/docs/release-notes/docker-compose.md

 - Updated `setup.py` for modern `pypi/setuptools`, and removed `pandoc` dependencies.

-- Removal of `Dockerfile.armhf`, which is no longer required.
+- Removed `Dockerfile.armhf`, which is no longer required.

-### Bugfixes
+### Bug fixes

 - Made container service color deterministic, including the removal of the color red.

-- Fixed non-ASCII character errors (Python2 only).
+- Fixed non-ASCII character errors (Python 2 only).

 - Changed image sizing to decimal format, to align with Docker CLI.

-- `tty` size acquired via Python Posix support.
+- `tty` size acquired through Python POSIX support.

-- Fixed same file 'extends' optimization.
+- Fixed same file `extends` optimization.

-- Fixed stdin_open.
+- Fixed `stdin_open`.

 - Fixed the issue of `--remove-orphans` being ignored encountered during use with `up --no-start` option.